lostintangent/gistpad/README.md

    > In order to generate a new token, simply visit [this page](https://github.com/settings/tokens/new), give it a name (e.g. `gistpad`), and then check the `gist` checkbox.

-1. Add existing files to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window, and selecting `Add to Gist` ([details](#contributed-commands-file-explorereditor))
+1. Add existing files to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window, and selecting `Add Document to Gist` or `Add Selection to Gist` ([details](#contributed-commands-file-explorereditor))

 ## Contributed Commands (File Explorer/Editor)

-In addition to the `Gists` view, this extension also contributes an `Add to Gist` command to the context menu of the `Explorer` file tree, as well as the editor window.
+In addition to the `Gists` view, this extension also contributes an `Add Document to Gist` command to the context menu of the `Explorer` file tree, as well as the editor window.
 This makes it easy to add existing files to your Gists.

 <img width="260px" src="https://user-images.githubusercontent.com/116461/69831695-58001100-11df-11ea-997e-fc8020556348.png" /> <img width="400px" src="https://user-images.githubusercontent.com/116461/69831691-53d3f380-11df-11ea-8578-266e27ec4d43.png" />

+If you want to add just a snippet of code to a Gist, instead of an entire document, you can select the code, right-click the docucment, and then click `Add Selection to Gist`.

 ## Contributed Commands (Command Palette)